 There should be certified additional knowledge gained and/or advancement of practical skills specific to the practitioner’s therapy, or additional learning in other associated areas, which could be seen to enhance the practitioner’s ability and knowledge, in both self development and professional expertise.

 Registered practitioners will be responsible for keeping an up-to-date portfolio of evidence of all CPD work he/she has completed.
-Upon request this portfolio of evidence must be presented to the C.O.H, and contain sufficient evidence of the CPD work carried out.
+Upon request this portfolio of evidence must be presented to the College, and contain sufficient evidence of the CPD work carried out.

 The practitioner will be responsible for providing the evidence required in a way which is simple to assess.
 No recognition will be given where an area of work fails to provide such proof.
 This could be achieved by completing a record which answers the following questions: